 The Rev. Benjamin Ball

 Pastor Ball has served at St. Paul's since 2012.
 He previously served at St. Luke's Lutheran Church, Dedham, Massachusetts and St. Paul's Lutheran Church, Brookfield, Illinois.
 He is the 6th Vice-President of the Lutheran Church-Missouri Synod, representing the Synod's Central Region and is also an editor of Gottesdienst - The Journal of Lutheran Liturgy.
-Pastor Ball is a graduate of Concordia University, River Forest, Illinois and Concordia Seminary, St. Louis, Missouri and lives in the church parsonage with his wife, Serena, and their four children.
+Pastor Ball is a graduate of Concordia University, River Forest, Illinois and Concordia Seminary, St. Louis, Missouri and lives in the church parsonage with his wife, Serena, and their five children.

 The Rev. William Gleason

 Pastor Gleason has been the Associate Pastor of St. Paul's since 2009.
 He has served parishes in Texas, Missouri and Illinois.
-He is a graduate of Concordia College, Ann Arbor, Michigan and Concordia Seminary St. Louis, Missouri.
+He is a graduate of Concordia College, Ann Arbor, Michigan and Concordia Seminary, St. Louis, Missouri.
 He and his wife Cindy are parents to four adult children and have been blessed with six grandchildren.
 Pastor Gleason is a stained glass artisan and his work may be found at The Gleason Studio - Stained Glass and Fine Art.